ssendeavour/ssendeavour.github.io/_posts/2013-11-18-line-of-code-statistics-use-find-and-wc.md

 layout: post
 title:  "use find and wc to do line of code statistics"
 date: Mon Nov 18 11:33:22 CST 2013
-tags: [Shell, oneliner, find, LOC]
+tags: [Shell, oneliner, find, LOC, Linux]
 categories: Shell
 ---
 {% include JB/setup %}
+使用find和wc命令统计代码行数
+---

+---

 It's simple, suppose we want to count *.cpp and *.h, run this oneliner in the root directoy of your project: